 MXR M85 Bass Distortion

 The MXR M85 is the best bass distortion pedal for those who want a ripping bass distortion sound.
-This one is not for the feint hearted.
+This one is not for the faint hearted.
 Since it is loaded with customizable controls, you can dial the sound to your liking.MORE INFO

 Distortion is a pretty tricky word actually and can mean three very different concepts.
 However, all distortion is caused by clipping the audio signal beyond its maximum, which leads to a compressed sound.
 Generally speaking, distortion, overdrive, and fuzz can be used interchangeably, although we think they should be clearly separated.

 With the best bass distortion pedal, you can add color and more sound to your bass riffs.
-Different bass distortion pedals have different ways to distortion the bassline, so picking one kind of depends on your specific tastes.
+Different bass distortion pedals have different ways to distort the bassline, so picking one kind of depends on your specific tastes.

 Best Bass Distortion Pedal

 - MXR M85 Bass Distortion

 - TC Electronic Dark Matter Distortion

 - Electro Harmonix Bass Soul Food